Explore Virtual Therapy for Addiction & Mental Health

-What is Co-Occurring Substance Use Disorder?
+What Is Co-Occurring Substance Use Disorder?
+Dual Diagnosis Signs and Treatment Options

 Co-occurring disorders, also referred to as dual diagnoses, describe the presence of both a substance use disorder (SUD) and one or more mental disorders within the same individual.
 This complex condition is increasingly common and recognized as a major public health concern.